SamFan808/employouRandom/README.md

 ## Description

-Application that allows a user to view the entire employee directory, with the ability to sort by name, address (city), and phone number by area code.
+Application that allows a user to view the entire employee directory, with the ability to sort by name, address (city), and phone number by area code by clicking on the header.

 ## Table of Contents